 Today, Nicola Sturgeon finally put an end to speculation and announced her intention to hold a second Scottish independence referendum.
 Opinion is divided as to whether now is really any better a time to do so than 2014, when 55% of the country put its faith in the continued union with England, Wales and Northern Ireland.
 Since then, it is likely that the two opposing sides have merely crystallised their position, with a shrinking portion of people sitting on the fence.
 Brexit will have changed things, but probably not enough to alter the result.
 So why does Sturgeon think that things are different?
 What is she hoping will push Scotland over the line to independence?

 The fact is, Scotland has been pretty emphatically ignored by the government in Westminster.
-The overwhelming numerical superiority of England means that Theresa May’s Brexit platform depends on the keeping the favour of the 15 million English people (53%) who voted to leave the European Union, rather than the 1 million Scots (62%) who did not.
+The overwhelming numerical superiority of England means that Theresa May’s Brexit platform depends on keeping the favour of the 15 million English people (53%) who voted to leave the European Union, rather than the 1 million Scots (62%) who did not.
 As a result, the convincingly pro-European Scotland has been shafted by the Conservatives’ plans to withdraw from the single market, and go it alone with uncertain promises of trade deals and renewed international vibrancy.

 The United Kingdom does not exist as a fluid entity.
 England and Scotland have a recognisable border, both politically and culturally.
 By ignoring Scotland’s desire to remain a part of the EU, the majority of an entire country – an ostensibly equal part of the union – has been cast aside.
-Theresa May’s government is operating without Scotland’s consent, and this more than anything else, will push Scotland away from the union.
-In the coming months, we may see opinion continue to shift towards independence unless the government does something to allay the fears that Scotland will be emasculated by a hard Brexit for which they did not vote.
+Theresa May’s government is operating without Scottish consent, and this more than anything else, will push Scotland away from the union.
+In the coming months, we may see opinion continue to shift towards independence unless the government does something to allay fears that Scotland will be emasculated by a hard Brexit for which they did not vote.

 It may be the role of the Conservatives, still profoundly unpopular in Scotland, to keep the country in the union.

 Already, the government has put out a statement rejecting a second referendum.
 The issue of independence, like EU membership, has been decided for at least a generation.
 On the other hand, Jeremy Corbyn – despite his hasty retraction – is more sympathetic to a new vote.
-The confusion over his actual position, a long career spent in opposition to British interests and the weakness of Scottish Labour will make his role in any referendum a limited one.
+The confusion over his actual position, a long career spent in opposition to British interests and the weakness of Scottish Labour will make his role in any referendum a difficult one.
 Given that Gordon Brown and Alastair Darling both played a significant role in winning 2014’s vote, the unionists have lost a key ally in Labour.
-It may instead be the role of the Conservative Party, still profoundly unpopular in Scotland despite the best efforts of Ruth Davidson, to keep the country in the union.
+It may instead be the role of the Conservative Party, still profoundly unpopular in Scotland despite the best efforts of the vibrant Ruth Davidson, to keep the country in the union.

 In 2014, the conditions for remaining part of the United Kingdom depended on Britain’s continued membership of the European Union.
 This bargaining chip has been tossed away, so the onus is back on the unionists to argue against independence; economic arguments from the government will now ring hollow, when they have ignored the same wisdom to withdraw from the single market.
 Nicola Sturgeon and her allies can call upon emotional, patriotic arguments, and now have the lure of the big and noble European project to back them up.
 Mark my words, an independent Scotland would smash Finland’s two and a half-year record for accession to the European Union, and would not – as many have asserted – be blocked by a Spain wary of its own separatist problems.